The Ugly Truth About Love

 See?
 That's not hard.

-For me, if I really wanted to save my wife from all the shit she was feeling, I should have said, "You're blaming others for your own problems, but you need to deal with them yourself."
+For me, if I really wanted to save my wife from all the negativity she was feeling, I could have said, "You're blaming others for your own problems, but you are responsible for your own problems and dealing with them yourself is the answer you are avoiding."

-While that may seem like an asshole move, it really isn't.
+While that may seem like a crass and insensitive move, it isn't.
 It is showing love in that you are telling your partner clearly and distinctly to solve their own problems, and stop playing the Victim role while at the same time stopping the Saver role within yourself.

 See?
 Coming across as an asshole isn't always a bad thing.
 Well, it can be, and it is all in the tone in how you say it.
 I shouldn't have to explain this further.
 You get it.